Knowledge Base

 On the service selection page, choose the cloud storage service you want to configure.

-Step 3: Google Cloud Configuration Screen
+Step 3: Upload the Google Cloud Key file

-Step 4: Provide the Credentials
+Step 4: Select the Bucket

-Congratulations!
-You’ve successfully configured the Offload Media plugin with Digital Ocean.
 Your media files are now ready to be seamlessly offloaded to your cloud storage.

 If you have questions about our plugin(s), are experiencing issues with any of our plugin